wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
 1. COmplete download of requried models.
+Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) is the best one for 64GB System Ram.
+IF not, then the Hermes one.
 2. Testing Ollama is working correctly with the batches.
 3. Testing Running aider - Is the install complete?
 Are there any further issues.